-- Identify the top sites from the list above which could benefit from targeted enforcement and/or education campaigns as opposed to construction fixes.
-Give priority to those areas where speed, alcohol or other drug use may be a primary factor.
-Give priority to innovative efforts to target and stage directed patrols.
-Promote and reward efforts to use educational programs to boost or replace enforcement efforts (when possible). - Identify and assist in development of at least four Local Traffic Safety projects.
-Provide minigrants or loaner equipment (such as radar) to local agencies to address identified safety problems.
-Provide means for these projects to access and develop media relationships with regional ODOT staff and local media.
-Promote projects which target one or more of: - Formation and vitalization of local traffic safety committees; - Multi-modal safety, including pedestrian, bicycle and vehicles sharing the road; and - Cooperative projects among several adjoining jurisdictions. - Identify and develop partnerships with at least four governmental, professional or volunteer organizations.
-These partnerships will share skills, services, or other non-monetary resources in promoting or implementing transportation safety efforts.
-These efforts should include media support and could be used to complement Local Traffic Safety projects or other regional safety efforts. - Bring ODOT non-safety professional staff, such as Project Leaders and employees in other disciplines to TSD conference events and training.
-Provide to prospective attendees better information on training elements, class leaders and types of training sessions available.
+- Identify high crash locations (using the Safety Priority Index System, Hazard Elimination Program and reports from ODOT Districts).
+Identify those sites which could benefit from targeted enforcement and/or education campaigns as opposed to construction fixes.
+Give priority to those areas where speed, alcohol or other drug use may be a primary factor. - Assist in development of Local Traffic Safety projects.
+Provide mini-grants or loaner equipment (such as radar) to local agencies.
+Provide means for projects to access and develop relationships with ODOT and local media.
+Promote projects which target speed and/or alcohol traffic law enforcement as well as one or more of: - Formation and vitalization of local traffic safety committees or partner groups; - Multi-modal safety, including pedestrian, bicycle and vehicles sharing the road; and - Cooperative projects among several adjoining jurisdictions or partner groups.